Explosion of the tank-trap in Warsaw: Commemoration

-A commemorative stone was placed on the sidewalk at 3 Kiliński Street in the 1950s, inscribed with a plaque that mistakenly cited the number of victims and included the following text:A place hallowed by the blood of 500 insurgents and civilians from the Old Town, who perished on 13 August 1944 from the explosion of a tank with explosives secretly planted by the enemy.In the early 1970s, a second, smaller stone with a bronze plaque was added nearby, reading:In memory of the soldiers of the Warsaw Uprising and civilians who perished in this place on 13 August 1944 from the explosion of a German tank.One of the few remaining traces of the events is a fragment of a continuous track, possibly from the same vehicle that caused the massacre on Kiliński Street.
-This fragment is displayed on the wall of St. John's Archcathedral, facing Dziekania Street, with the following incorrect inscription:The continuous track of the German mine tank 'Goliath', which during the Warsaw Uprising in 1944 destroyed part of the Cathedral walls.Since 1992, the anniversary of the explosion on Kiliński Street has been commemorated as the Day of Memory for the Old Town.
+In the 1950s, a commemorative stone was placed on the sidewalk at 3 Kiliński Street, inscribed with a plaque with the following text:A place hallowed by the blood of 500 insurgents and civilians from the Old Town, who perished on 13 August 1944 from the explosion of a tank with explosives secretly planted by the enemy.In the early 1970s, a second, smaller stone with a bronze plaque was added nearby, reading:In memory of the soldiers of the Warsaw Uprising and civilians who perished in this place on 13 August 1944 from the explosion of a German tank.One of the few remaining traces of the events is a fragment of a continuous track, possibly from the same vehicle that caused the massacre on Kiliński Street.
+This fragment is displayed on the wall of St. John's Archcathedral, facing Dziekania Street, with the following (incorrect) inscription:The continuous track of the German mine tank 'Goliath', which during the Warsaw Uprising in 1944 destroyed part of the Cathedral walls.Since 1992, the anniversary of the explosion on Kiliński Street has been commemorated as the Day of Memory for the Old Town.
 It is an integral part of the anniversary celebrations of the Warsaw Uprising.